 Drag – meaning literally Dressing to Represent Another Gender – is a form of art or a way of life.
 The term Drag is used for any clothing choice, mostly in the form of hyper masculine or hyper feminine, worn by a performer that carries symbolic significance for their show.
 We have Queens who love a big bust and even bigger hair, and I am not complaining.
 As a prominent and incredibly handsome Drag King, I think it’s important to point out that Drag doesn’t have to fit the stereotype of queens flouncing around and glitter on everything.
 Not saying that doesn’t happen, just not in my dressing room.
 At least not until after the show, HEYO (insert several winks and finger guns).

 Coming from someone who is ridiculously good looking, exceptionally talented and astonishingly humble, I want you all to know that you can be good looking too.
 Just put yourself out there and try something new.
 I hope to see all of you at the show this Saturday, and that’s a stretch for me because I don’t usually hope for anything.
 Show up, bring some bills to throw at our dancers, bring your hot older sisters and moms.
 Grandmas, too, if you’re feeling frisky, but only if I’m feeling risky.
 I still have standards.
 They’re very low but they’re still real.

+McGiggles out.
 Collegian Columnist Dick McGiggles is the artist formerly known as Kendall McElhaney, and can be reached at email@example.com, or on Twitter @kendallaftrdark.